A Complete Guide to the Wine Production Process

 Aging in an American oak barrel or French oak barrel impacts the flavor profile of the wine.
 Aging in a neutral oak barrel has little to no effect on the flavor profile.
 For example, Wander + Ivy Red Wine Blend is aged for 4 months in 225-liter barrels of Med+ toast.

 American oak is porous with pronounced aromas of vanilla, coconut, cream soda, and even dill that contribute to the flavor of the wine.
-French oak is highly regarded, has a solid grain, and can produce wines with savory spices, caramel, roasted coffee, and dark chocolate aromas that also impact the flavor of the wine.
+French oak, a significant part of the process of winemaking, is highly regarded for its solid grain and can produce wines with savory spices, caramel, roasted coffee, and dark chocolate aromas that also impact the flavor of the wine.

 Steel Barrels